the-argus/rit-gdc-talks/ritlug_real_zig_talk.md

 ### What it comes down to

 - Rust covers a fair bit of Zig's use case but not all
-- If you don't like using a complicated language, use Zig
+- Regardless, if you don't want to lose the simplicity of C, use Zig

 ---